 Big varieties of nibs for alcohol markers

-The best thing about super fine nibs is that they allow the smallest amount of colorant/suspension through at the same time, which will result in minimal bleed-through.
-Fine nibs will wear out fast though, and are prone to drying out or plugging up.
+The best thing about super-fine nibs is that they allow the smallest amount of colorant/suspension through at the same time, which will result in minimal bleed-through.
+However, fine nibs will wear out fast and are prone to drying out or plugging up.
 Still, if fine lines are your main priority, this is a great set of alcohol markers to own.

 Staedtler Lumocolor Universal Pen, Super Fine Alcohol Pens